The Amazing Race 1 (Chinese season): Marketing

-The show is sponsored by Infiniti, Sohu, Satine and Eastroc Super Drink.
+Infiniti was the main sponsor for this season.
+The season was also sponsored by Sohu, Satine and Eastroc Super Drink.

 Cast

 This season was a celebrity edition featuring celebrities who were chosen to race on the show.

 Future appearances

 Liu Chang & Jin Dachuan later competed in the third season in 2016 as a replacement of another team (Huang Jingyu and Xu Weizhou) who was axed during production on the last minute.

 Li Xiaopeng competed on Race the World in 2016.

 Results

 The following teams participated in the season, each listed along with their placements in each leg and relationships as identified by the program.
 Note that this table is not necessarily reflective of all content broadcast on television, owing to the inclusion or exclusion of some data.
 Placements are listed in finishing order: